saubury/ndc-event-driven/README.md

 kafka-topics --describe --bootstrap-server kafka:29092 --topic MYTOPIC8
 ```

-Create a topic with replication greater than number of brokers
+Create a topic with replication greater than number of brokers (it should error!)
 ```console
 kafka-topics --bootstrap-server kafka:29092 --create --replication-factor 2 --topic MYTOPIC_REPLICATED
 ```